mralbertk/bootcamp_python/README.md

 Copy this repository to your local machine.

-- If you are comfortable, use git: `git clone this-repo`
+- If you are comfortable, use git: `git clone https://github.com/mralbertk/bootcamp_python.git`
 - Otherwise, download as .zip file and unpack locally:

 ![Use the Download ZIP button](img/download_zip.png)